OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_entites_can_interact.md

 **2.** What is our possible domain?
 (What kind of inputs do we have?)

 When we figure this out, we can make the right decision later.
-Also, we can reason about our code how to implement these relationships?
+Also, we can reason about our code and how to implement these relationships.

 **3.** How often does the data change?